Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/File_types.md

 ### The lzop file

 More of the same so I'm limiting my comments now.
-It's more of the same...
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/File_Types]
 └─$ lzop -h